datatrail-jhu/00_intro/manuscript/07_googledocs.md

 ![Plot in rstudio.cloud](images/07_googledocs/07_cdsintro_googledocs-08.png)

-With your cursor over over the plot that pops up, you will then tap the mouse keypad with two fingers at the same time to bring up a new menu.
+With your cursor over the plot that pops up, you will then tap the mouse keypad with two fingers at the same time to bring up a new menu.
 On this menu, select, 'Copy Image.'

 ![Copy image in rstudio.cloud](images/07_googledocs/07_cdsintro_googledocs-09.png)

-You can now return to Google Docs, place your cursor where you'd like the plot to go, tap the mouse keypad with two fingers at the same time to bring up a new menu, and click 'Paste' to paste your plot from RStudio cloud in your Google Doc.
+You can now return to Google Docs, place your cursor where you'd like the plot to go, tap the mouse keypad with two fingers at the same time to bring up a new menu, and click 'Paste' to paste your plot from RStudio Cloud in your Google Doc.

 ![Paste in Google Docs](images/07_googledocs/07_cdsintro_googledocs-10.png)